 This chapter discusses the basic science and defining characteristics of the four parameters.
 Certain extrinsic or intrinsic factors, such as a move to a different climate, a change in stress levels, pregnancy, menopause, and other stressors, can result in a skin type change.
 The Baumann Skin Type Indicator, a questionnaire developed to determine skin type, is helpful in assessing skin type initially and again after major life events.4

 Xerosis or “dry skin” describes skin that is characterized by dull color (usually gray white), rough texture, and an elevated number of ridges.5 The etiology of this common condition is multifactorial.
 The most significant factor in the development of xerosis is the role of the stratum corneum (SC) and its capacity to maintain skin hydration.
 Rawlings et al showed that patients with dry skin have a perturbation in the lipid bilayer of the SC, which is associated with increased fatty acid and decreased ceramide levels.6 Defects or deficiencies in this barrier layer of the skin cause a spike in water evaporation, known as transepidermal water loss (TEWL).
-This leads to abnormal desquamation of corneocytes7 because desmosomes remain ...
+This leads to abnormal desquamation of corneocytes7 because desmosomes remain intact at ...